pefarrell/pefarrell.github.io/index.md

 <p>2021-01-14: I am attending the online <a href="https://ccfe.ukaea.uk/excalibur-computing-project-will-sharpen-understanding-of-plasma-behaviour/">UKAEA ExCALIBUR-NEPTUNE</a> kickoff meeting to design a new code to simulate the turbulent edge of a plasma in a tokamak reactor.</p>

 <h2 id="news">2020</h2>
-<p>2020-11-24: I am organising a workshop on <a href="https://excalibur-genx.github.io/community-workshop/00_schedule.html">Planning for exasale continuum mechanics software</a>, with Jack Betteridge and <a href="https://www.imperial.ac.uk/people/david.ham">David Ham</a>.
+<p>2020-11-24: I am organising a workshop on <a href="https://excalibur-genx.github.io/community-workshop/00_schedule.html">Planning for exascale continuum mechanics software</a>, with Jack Betteridge and <a href="https://www.imperial.ac.uk/people/david.ham">David Ham</a>.
 This is part of our <a href="https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V001493/1">ExCALIBUR working group</a>.</p>
 <p>2020-11-17: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2011.08802">multigrid methods for phase field modelling of multivariant martensitic formation</a>, with <a href="http://www.karlin.mff.cuni.cz/~tumak3am/">Karel Tůma</a>, <a href="https://scholar.google.co.uk/citations?user=9xxR6moAAAAJ&hl=en">Mohsen Rezaee-Hajidehi</a>, <a href="https://www2.karlin.mff.cuni.cz/~hron/">Jaroslav Hron</a>, and <a href="http://bluebox.ippt.pan.pl/~sstupkie/">Stanislaw Stupkiewicz</a>.
 Update: accepted in CMAME.
 Here's a video of the microstructure evolution in a pseudoelastic CuAlNi single crystal during nano-indentation.</p>
 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/MqtsP-f4KSI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 <p>2020-11-15: The <a href="https://www.cityu.edu.hk/node/93911">HKIAS International Conference on Mathematical Analysis and its Applications</a> has been rescheduled.
 Update: deferred (again) due to the coronavirus pandemic.</p>